Language Bottleneck Models for Qualitative Knowledge State Modeling: Experimental Details

 \subsubsection{Eedi}

 The Eedi dataset is analogous to the one publicly shared via the NeurIPS 2020 Education Challenge~\citep{wang2020diagnostic} organised by Eedi, but additionally includes the text of each question.
+While the exact version of the dataset used in this work is not available publicly, a very similar version including question texts is available via the "Eedi - Mining Misconceptions in Mathematics" Kaggle Competition~\citep{eedi-mining-misconceptions-in-mathematics}.

-Although many trajectories in the Eedi dataset span several days or months, we retain only single-session sequences to satisfy the quasi-static-knowledge assumption: \begin{itemize} \item minimum response time: \(5\,\mathrm{s}\); \item maximum gap between answers: \(3\,\mathrm{min}\); \item minimum trajectory length: \(40\) questions. \end{itemize}
+\paragraph{Preprocessing} Although many trajectories in the Eedi dataset span several days or months, we retain only single-session sequences to satisfy the constant knowledge state assumption - a common assumption in Cognitive Diagnosis~\citep{wang2024survey}.
+We compute sessions of interactions by grouping answers that are within the follow criteria: \begin{itemize} \item minimum response time: \(5\,\mathrm{s}\), to avoid random answers; \item maximum gap between answers: \(3\,\mathrm{min}\); \item minimum trajectory length: \(40\) questions. \end{itemize}

-This filtering yields a total of $623$ individual trajectories with 40+ questions.
+This filtering yields the "EEDI Filtered" dataset with a total of $623$ individual trajectories with 40+ questions.